isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: CCA/Maker Club.md

 **<font size="5">About</font>**

-The Infocomm Technology (Computing) aims to ignite students’ interest in ICT in a&nbsp; fun and meaningful way and learn skills such as the use of digital media and mobile technologies.
-Through these audio-visual training sessions, our students will be able to apply their learning as they provide support in our school events such as flag raising ceremony and assembly talks.
+The Makers Club CCA aims to ignite pupils’ interest in ICT in a fun and meaningful way through the use of digital media and technologies.
+During CCA sessions, our pupils will make use of their ICT skills to create prototypes to solve problems in daily life.

 **<font size="5">Teachers-in-Charge</font>**
 * Mr Mohamad Riaz Sulaimi (First IC)